Qumulo/docs/_includes/content-reuse/platform-agnostic-unified-networking-cluster.md

 ## Recommended Configuration
-{{site.unifyNetDefine}} However, for greater reliability, we recommend connecting both 25 Gbps or 100 Gbps ports on every node to each switch.
+{{site.unifyNetDefine}} However, for greater reliability, we recommend connecting both {{include.ethernetSpeed}} ports on every node to each switch.

 We recommend the following configuration for your node.